comguard/threatguard-syslog-notification/README.md

 ## 💾 Install

 ### Requirements:
-- Python 3.6 or higher, pip
+- python 3.6 or higher
+- pip

 Following these steps, you will download the script and prepare everything for usage.